MazontheMoon/freeCodeCampDailyChallenge/README.md

 - The symmetric difference between two sets is the set of values that appear in either set, but not both.
 - Return the values in the order they first appear in the input arrays. function difference(arr1, arr2) {...}

+### 6 - String Compression
+Given a string sentence, return a compressed version of the sentence where consecutive duplicate words are replaced by the word followed with the number of times it repeats in parentheses.
+- Only consecutive duplicates are compressed.•
+- Words are separated by single spaces.

+For example, given "yes yes yes please", return "yes(3) please".

+function compressString(sentence) {...}